 Anna Grace Roth, mezzo-soprano

 Anna Grace is thrilled to be a part of Resonance!
-Anna joined Resonance her sophomore year at the DePauw School of Music, and Resonance has shaped her academic and musical career in ways she could not have imagined and is utterly grateful for.
+Anna joined Resonance her sophomore year at the DePauw School of Music, and Resonance has shaped her academic and musical career in ways she is utterly grateful for.
 In addition to singing, mixing audio, and working with the Resonance administrative team, Anna Grace is an operatic mezzo-soprano and fluent German speaker.
-She has studied and performed throughout Austria, including in Vienna and Graz.
+She has studied and performed throughout Austria, Germany, and Switzerland.
 There, she gained a deep appreciation for German Lieder and opera.
-Currently, she is based in Northern Michigan and is grateful to be spending time near the water and out in nature.
+Most recently, Anna soloed with the Hunterdon Symphony Orchestra during their performance at the Musikverein in Vienna.
+Currently, she is living in Germany and pursuing a Master of Music degree at the Hochschule für Musik Franz Liszt in Weimar.